 Please be mindful that most teachers are unable to access email during the day due to teaching and extra-curricular commitments.
-For this reason, we operate a 48-hour turnaround to email enquiries that can be sent to firstname.lastname@example.org.
+For this reason, we operate a 3 working days turnaround to email enquiries that can be sent to firstname.lastname@example.org.

 My Child At School